alexalpz/learning-node/README.md

 * I was lectured on new methods on how to work with Visual Code Studio using the debugger tool.
 * I've installed and tested codes using **jasmine**.
 Worked on specs and tried various tests.
 * I've been introduced to "test first development" and have been able to target specific user messages from the database through the server.

+# Node.js Essential Training Course

+* Have worked with global objects and global processes.
+Used flags to locate indexes in arrays.
+Also used flags to obtain values.
+* Was able to create a small questions/answers application on JavaScript with asynchronous code that involved arrays, incrementor, conditional statements and javascript template literals.
+*
+*
+*
+*
+*
+*
+*
+*
+*

 ```
 -Alexa